 Numerous neurodegenerative diseases are characterized by the accumulation of tau aggregates.
 There are 20 known tauopathies; Alzheimer’s disease is by far the most prevalent (6.7 million in the US).
-The others are generally rare diseases with US prevalence ranging from 50-60 thousand for frontotemporal dementia (FTD) and 10 - 20 thousand for most others.
+The others are generally rare diseases with US prevalence ranging from 50-60 thousand for frontotemporal dementia (FTD), 30,000 for PSP and 10 - 20 thousand for most others.

 Oligomerix is discovering and developing therapeutics for neurodegeneration and dementias, including progressive supranuclear palsy (PSP), frontotemporal dementia (FTD), ALS and Alzheimer’s disease (AD), characterized by the accumulation of tau aggregates.

-By targeting tau self-association at the beginning of the tau cascade, our lead compound has shown in multiple animal models to prevent downstream tau aggregation.
-Given the significant unmet needs in neurodegenerative tauopathies, Oligomerix is focused on developing disease-modifying treatments initially in rare disease tauopathies such as PSP and FTD.
+By targeting tau self-association at the beginning of the tau cascade, our lead compound has shown in multiple animal models to prevent downstream tau aggregation and its associated motor and behavioral consequences.
+Given the significant unmet needs in neurodegenerative tauopathies, Oligomerix is focused on developing disease-modifying treatments initially in Alzheimer’s disease, as well as rare disease tauopathies such as PSP and FTD.
 Furthermore, the Company has recently begun to characterize its 2nd generation series of small molecule tau aggregation inhibitors.

 Targeting tau oligomers can lead to the development of effective treatments for these diseases: